TheNetherWatcher/Mess-Website1/README.md

 - Other dependencies specified in the requirements.txt file

 ## Documentation
-- Here is the [Documentation](https://1drv.ms/w/s!Amd1wyLTMfRdhnaWVyEFGFfLGyJG?e=Fz5zaj) of the software
+- Here is the [Documentation](https://1drv.ms/w/s!Amd1wyLTMfRdhnaWVyEFGFfLGyJG?e=Fz5zaj) of the software(not finished yet, but working on it)

 ## Contributing
 Contributions to the project are welcome!
 If you have suggestions for improvements or feature requests, please open a pull request or raise an issue in the repository.